-For safety reasons, the wheel tightening torque must be checked immediately after changing a tire and again after 30 miles to 133 ft-lbs for Alloy wheels and 177 ft-lbs. for Steel wheels.
+For safety reasons, the wheel tightening torque must be checked immediately after changing a tire and again after 30 miles to 140 ft-lbs.
 The wheels could otherwise come loose.

 Tire Rotation

 Front and rear tires perform different jobs and can wear differently depending on the types of roads driven, driving habits, etc. To obtain the longest tire life, you should inspect and rotate your tires regularly.